patrickweng7/vip/Notebook-Rayan-Khoury.md

     # Begin the evolution
     for g in range(40):
-        print("-- Generation %i --" % g)`
+        print("-- Generation %i --" % g)
+`

 f.
 After crossing over the generation and defining statistics for our population, we print out the result to check the progress over time
-i.
-Max increased from 65.0 at generation 0 to 100.0 at generation 39
+	1. Max increased from 65.0 at generation 0 to 100.0 at generation 39
-ii.
-Average increased from 53.82 in generation 0 to 97.81 at generation 39
+	2. Average increased from 53.82 in generation 0 to 97.81 at generation 39
 Conclusion:
 	After running the code multiple times, the generation did not always reach the optimal max and average due to the random nature of initialization, crossover, and mutation.

-b)	The N Queens Problem
+### b)	The N Queens Problem
 a.
 This exercise revolves around the determination of a configuration of n queens on a nxn chessboard such that no queen can be taken by another.
 b.
 First, we create the fitness and individual classes (first we use n=20)
 c.
 We define our evaluation function using this function:
+`
-`def evalNQueens(individual):
+def evalNQueens(individual):
     size = len(individual)
     #Count the number of conflicts with other queens.
     #The conflicts can only be diagonal, count on each diagonal line